 On January 10, 2019, the Anglican Church in North America’s College of Bishops consented to the election of the Rt.
 Rev. Andrew Williams as the next bishop for the Anglican Diocese of New England.
 Bp.
 Andrew was consecrated on March 16, 2019 as the successor to the Rt.
 Rev. William Murdoch, who served as the founding bishop of the diocese since 2008.

 The Council of Canons

-  The Rev. Canon Ross Kimball is a bi-vocational priest who serves in many

-  capacities for the Diocese while working in law full-time at a Boston
+The Rev. Canon Ross Kimball until very recently was a bi-vocational priest, serving in many capacities for the Diocese while working in law full-time at a Boston firm.

-  firm.
 Fr.
-Ross was ordained to the priesthood in 2008, answering a call

-  that began during his time in law school.
-He has served as the diocesan

-  chancellor since the diocese’s creation and, consequently, as member of

-  the diocesan Standing Committee.
-Immediately after ordination, he was

-  permanent supply priest to what began as the Upper Valley Anglican

-  Mission (later Grace Anglican Church in Newport, NH), and then served in

-  a similar capacity at St. Michael’s in Rochester, NH.
+Ross was ordained to the priesthood in 2008, answering a call that began during his time in law school.
+He has served as the diocesan chancellor since the diocese’s creation and, consequently, as member of the diocesan Standing Committee.
+Immediately after ordination, he was permanent supply priest to what began as the Upper Valley Anglican Mission (later Grace Anglican Church in Newport, NH), and then served in a similar capacity at St. Michael’s in Rochester, NH.
 In June 2013, Fr.

-  Ross was appointed assistant interim Rector at All Saints Anglican

-  Church, Amesbury, until the new pastor’s arrival, and he continues to

-  assist the All Saints clergy while serving as Canon Pastor for Bishop
+Ross was appointed assistant interim Rector at All Saints Anglican Church, Amesbury, until the new pastor’s arrival, and he continues to assist the All Saints clergy while serving as Canon Pastor for Bishop Bill.

-  Bill.

-  The Rev. Dr. Susan Skillen, Canon for Spiritual Direction
+The Rev. Canon Dr. Susan Skillen, Canon for Spiritual Direction

 The Rev. Kelly Madden, Director of Boston Fellows

-  Canon Susan Skillen, Director of Holy Conversations, Spiritual Direction
+The Rev. Canon Dr. Susan Skillen, Director of Holy Conversations, Spiritual Direction